How Much Does Insurance Go Up After a DUI?

 SR-22 Proof of Insurance

-You’ll typically need an SR-22 form for 3 years after any incident involving a suspended license.
+You’ll typically need an SR-22 form for three years after an incident involving a suspended license.

 DUIs Will Cost You Approximately $10,000